Armen Kocharian: Early life

-Kocharian was born in Gholhak, a neighbourhood in Northern Tehran, in 1948.
+Kocharian was born in Gholhak, a neighborhood in Northern Tehran, in 1948.
 He attended the Kooshesh Armenian High School.
-Later, he enrolled in the Medical field of Ahvaz Jundishapur University of Medical Sciences, in 1969.
+Later, he enrolled in the medical field at Ahvaz Jundishapur University of Medical Sciences in 1969.
 He graduated in 1976.
-He received to Pediatrician in 1981.
-Finally, he received a specialty in the discipline of cardiology with an emphasis on children from the Iran University of Medical Sciences.
-Now, he is a faculty member and professor in Tehran University of Medical sciences Children's Medical Center.
+He specialized as a pediatrician in 1981.
+Finally, he received a specialty degree in cardiology with an emphasis on children from the Iran University of Medical Sciences.
+Today, he is a faculty member and professor at Tehran University of Medical Sciences Children's Medical Center.